526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 - `hugo new content/posts/$PostName.md` uses `archetypes/posts.md`, and automatically sets `type: "post"`
 - `hugo new content/$PageName.md` uses `archetypes/default.md`, and automatically sets `type: "page"`

-Gokarna employs [custom front matter](https://gokarna-hugo.netlify.app/posts/theme-documentation-advanced/#content-types), which is included in the archetypes.
-The creation date of the content is included in the front matter, and the Markdown filename is used as the default title.
+Gokarna employs [custom front matter](/posts/theme-documentation-advanced/#content-types), which is included in the archetypes:

+- The creation date of the file is automatically set (e.g. `date: 2023-12-25`)
+- The file name is used as the default title (e.g. `title: "My First Post"`)

 ### e.
 Launching the Website Locally {#launching-the-website-locally}